vizcayal/bess_optimization/README.md

 ## Approach
-The optimization is set up as Linear Programming (LP) problem, solved by using Pulp library
+The optimization is set up as Linear Programming (LP) problem, solved using the Pulp library

-## How to install bess optimizer
+## Installation Instructions

 1. Unzip the bess_optimizer.zip file
 2. In the root folder install the virtual env 'pip install -r requirements.txt'